Best Resource for Understanding Permanent Care Orders in Victoria

 The CFECFW rapid review on Victorian foster carer recruitment and retention identifies carers "going in expecting permanent care" and then finding themselves required to support reunification as one of the most significant drivers of disillusionment and early exit from the system.

 From the carers' perspective, the experience is of being asked to love a child, advocate for that child, adapt their household and family routines around that child -- and simultaneously support the legal goal of returning that child to the situation that created the welfare concern in the first place.
 The court may ultimately agree with the birth family.
-The carer has no legal standing to challenge that decision.
+The carer does not control that decision.

 Understanding this reality before entering the system does not make fostering a less worthwhile thing to do.
 It makes it a thing you can do sustainably, with realistic emotional preparation, rather than a thing that breaks you when the system operates exactly as designed and the outcome is not what you expected.